ombulabs/blog/_posts/2019-06-3-4-contribute-open-source.markdown

 2. If you don't find anything in the web, issue tracker, etc, submit an issue explaining why you think your feature will add value to the project
 3. Wait for feedback from the project maintainers and learn about why your feature is or not addecuate to the project
 4. If you got a positive feedback about your feature, start working on your feature and dont' get scared to ask for help if you get stuck.
 Finaly submit a PR!
-5. Wait for feddback again! you are getting closer! maintainers of the project will give you more feedback about the feature; don't take the feedback personal and discuss the feedback if you disagree with something it might be a good way to learn from one and other.
+5. Wait for feedback again!
+You are almost there!
+Maintainers will give you more feedback about your feature; don't take it personal and respectfully discuss feedback.
+If you disagree with something it might be a good opportunity to learn from someone else's experience.

 ### Triaging issue